-Special studies are recommended to refine source assessments, to provide better estimates of loading capacity, and to optimize implementation efforts.
+Special studies are necessary to refine source assessments, to provide better estimates of loading capacity, and to optimize implementation efforts.
 The Regional Board will reconsider the TMDL in the sixth year after the effective date in light of the findings of these studies.
-Special studies may include: